 About tattoo protection from sun damage- sunblock should be used on the white ink tattoo as it tends to fade more quicker that other tattoos.
 Also, if you can, choose place that is not exposed directly to the sun such as you back, chest on the inner part of you hand, at least in the first period after you done your tattoo.

-In addition, there is great difference between high quality tattoo ink and the more cheap one, be sure to check and ask the tattoo artist what kind of ink he use and f the answers sounds strage and shady – go to another artist.
+In addition, there is great difference between high quality tattoo ink and the more cheap one, be sure to check and ask the tattoo artist what kind of ink he use and f the answers sounds strange and shady – go to another artist.

-To summarise this, usually we don’t recommend to get white tattoo on dark skin, but eventually, it’s a matter of taste and no one can really say “white ink tattoos on black people – it’s bad!” as it’s just a personal view on a subject.
+To summarize this, usually we don’t recommend to get white tattoo on dark skin, but eventually, it’s a matter of taste and no one can really say “white ink tattoos on black people – it’s bad!” as it’s just a personal view on a subject.
 In many occasions those tattoo turned out really great!
 So, it’s up to you.
 There a bunch of different designs, tattoos for girls, males, Chinese art, tribal tattoos etc. Just pick the one you love the most.

 Regarding the tattoo design considerations – there is no really differences between the white tattoos designs to the classical ones.
 Choose the design you like and feel connected with or draw your own (or ask a friend) and go for it.
 I recommend you to check the 3,000+ tattoo designs collection sets such as this.
 Inside, there are something for everyone, and investing couple of bucks to get the tattoo design you dream of sound like a great deal to me.